-Ways to Keep Baby’s Skin Protected During Winter
+8 Ways To Keep Baby’s Skin Protected During Winter

 1. Use a Humidifier

-If the air in your home feels a bit dry, it’s time to dig out the humidifier that’s stowed in the nursery closet.
-By adding moisture to the air, you can help lower the chances of your baby developing dry skin and combat a runny nose.
-When your little one breathes in the moist air, the stuffiness they’re feeling begins to thin, allowing them to breathe more easily.
+If the air in your home feels a bit dry, it’s time to dig out the humidifier stowed in the nursery closet.
+Adding moisture to the air can lower the chances of your baby developing dry skin and combat a runny nose.1,4 When your little one breathes in the moist air, their stuffiness begins to thin, allowing them to breathe more easily.4

-The American Academy of Pediatrics (AAP) recommends using cool mist vaporizers over warm mist options that can pose a burn risk if it accidentally falls over or is touched.
-Place the humidifier several feet away from your infant and crib to prevent any injuries, such as on a dresser or table.
+The American Academy of Pediatrics (AAP) recommends using cool mist vaporizers over warm mist humidifiers that can pose a burn risk if they accidentally fall over or are touched.4 To prevent injuries, place the humidifier several feet away from your infant and crib, such as on a dresser or table.

 2. Opt for Warm Water, Not Hot

-It seems like a no-brainer to warm your baby up with a soothing bath before bed during cold months.
-While heat is comforting, be sure to use lukewarm water over hot to avoid drying out your little one’s precious silky skin.
-Also, keep bathtime short (no more than five minutes) to further reduce moisture loss.
-Or opt of bathing every day, as babies don’t need it daily.
+It seems like a no-brainer to warm your baby with a soothing bath before bed during cold months.
+While heat is comforting, use lukewarm water over hot to avoid drying out your little one’s precious silky skin.
+Also, keep bathtime short (no more than five or 10 minutes) to reduce moisture loss and protect your baby’s skin.5 Or opt out of bathing every day, as babies don’t need a bath daily.6

 3. Moisturize, Moisturize, Moisturize

-Just as adults lather up with extra lotion in colder seasons, infants can benefit from doing the same, too.
-Add lotions and oils that are loaded with cocoa butter, shea butter, or jojoba oil to your baby’s winter arsenal.
-This helps prevent flakiness, irritation, and cracking.
+Just as adults lather with extra lotion in colder seasons, infants can benefit from doing the same.
+Add lotions and oils loaded with cocoa butter, shea butter, or jojoba oil to your baby’s winter arsenal.
+This helps prevent flakiness, irritation, and cracking.7,8 Pro tip: It’s best to moisturize your infant within minutes of removing them from the tub.
+Pat them dry (don’t rub!).
+Immediately apply lotion all over their body to lock in moisture and keep their skin supple.9

 4. Use Scent-Free Products